-The here disclosed BVPD potential factor (model) is based on a single thermodynamic Otto type 4single series compression absolute air pressure of combustion chamber of the should noted be that designed those to such as that from the be able shown to to odel) is based on a single cycle occurring within a cycle with a starting 1.1 Bar supplying a single same volume (Fig. 1).
+The here disclosed BVPD potential factor (model) is based on a single thermodynamic Otto type 4single series compression absolute air pressure of combustion chamber of the should noted that designed those to such as that from the be able to cycle occurring within a cycle with a starting 1.1 Bar supplying a single same volume (Fig. 1).
 It additional cycles such as recapture waste heat energy exhaust cycle have been increase final power density